 Establish a CIAS Dean's Advisory Board to provide guidance on current challenges and the future direction of the College.
-This Advisory Board could consist of alumni, community leaders, donors, etc. and would meet annually at RIT as a full board and with smaller sub-groups.
+This Advisory Board could consist of alumni, community leaders, donors, etc. and would meet at least twice per year at RIT.